mikaelkrief/terraform-provider-azuredevops/docs/debugging.md

 % export TF_LOG=DEBUG
 ~~~

-For display traces information durant the Terraform execution like the passed and reponse objects from the Azure DevOps API, add logs with the ```tfhelpers.PrettyPrint``` method like as the example below:
+For display traces information durant the Terraform execution like the passed and response objects from the Azure DevOps API, add logs with the `tfhelpers.PrettyPrint` method like as the example below:
 ~~~
 tfhelper.PrettyPrint(createdVariableGroup)
 ~~~
 And during the Terraform execution we can see the logs:

 ![logs](images/prettyprintlogs.png)

 ## Option 3 - Debug acceptance tests from VS Code